 Disadvantages of E-wallets

 E-wallets holding and processing fiat currencies are subject to a greater number of regulatory requirements than payment gateways.
-For example, e-wallet systems may not launch without the platform owner having obtained an e-money licence.
+For example, e-wallet systems may not launch without the platform owner having obtained an e-money license.
 Users need to go through KYC/AMT/CFT procedures and limits have to come into effect according to their verification status.

 Higher Security Efforts

 As e-wallets store sensitive customer information directly, as opposed to external PSPs, it’s even more important to ensure data protection.
-There are a ton of important factors to consider here: Encryption and payment instrument tokenization are only the tip of the iceberg.
+There are a ton of important factors to consider here: Encryption and payment instrument tokenization is only the tip of the iceberg.
 E-wallet providers also have to comply with regulatory rule sets like PCI DSS.
 They have to provide strong customer authentication to their customers.
-And finally, any system is only as secure as it’s code – make sure to have it put down by a software team with profound secure coding and security awareness training.
+And finally, any system is only as secure as its code – make sure to have it put down by a software team with profound secure coding and security awareness training.